ipfs/team-mgmt/drafts/Project Management Process.md

 TODO: a clear example

-## Flow
+## Workflow

-### Pipelines & Statuses
+### Pipelines & Stages

 **Pipelines** are a simple way to describe the workflow of a project and move Goals between the different stages in their lifecycle.

-Pipelines are sequential stages through which a Goal goes during its lifetime.
-We refer to a Goal's current stage in the pipeline as its **Status**
+Pipelines are sequential **Stages** through which a Goal goes during its lifetime.
+When we talk about a Goal's **status** we are usually referring to its _current stage in the pipeline_.

+### General Flow

 Goals move from pipeline's entry stage towards the completion stage and a Goal can be only in one stage at a time.
+The different stages or statuses within a Pipeline are broken down per the workflow of each project.
+On high level the stages always have a general flow: `Not Done ──> In Progress ──> Done`.

  Usually goals move one way, in sequential order, but sometimes goals can move back between the stages (eg. `In Progress ──> Review ──> In Progress`).
 Sometimes a goal can't progress due to something preventing it to move to the next stage.
 To ensure surfacing blockers, each pipeline should have a ***"Blocked"*** stage where blocked goals are moved as soon as they occur.

-### Backlog, In Progress and Done

-The different stages or statuses within a Pipeline are broken down per the workflow of each project.
-On high level the stages can be described as: `Not Done ──> In Progress ──> Done`.
-Different projects might have different stages in their development pipeline and it is up to the project lead to identify and define the stages her project uses.
+### Conventions about Pipeline Stages

+Project Leads are free to define their own pipeline and break it up into stages that suit their particular project.
+By convention we usually have stages called Backlog, Ready and Done.
+We also often have a stage called "Inbox".

+In order to minimize confusion, we try to be consistent about our usage of these terms.

+#### The Inbox

+The "Inbox" status is where new Goals land in the pipeline. _When a Goal is in the **Inbox** that means the Project maintainers have not reviewed or categorized the Goal yet._

+Not all projects have an Inbox.
+This stage is useful in the pipelines of projects that have large, active communities of users and contributors because it clearly distinguishes between "this has been reported but not reviewed yet" and "we've seen this but we're not planning to work on it yet".

+#### Definition of Backlog

+_When a Goal is in the **Backlog** that means it is not planned to be carried out at this moment._

+If a projects has both a Backlog and an Inbox, that means Goals in the Backlog are well defined but not planned to be carried out at this moment.
+By contrast, some projects do not have an Inbox -- their Backlog includes Goals that have not been reviewed _and_ goals that have been reviewed but are not planned to be carried out yet.

-### Definition of Ready
+#### Definition of Ready

+_When a Goal is **Ready** that means the goal is planned to be carried out.
+It's waiting for someone to start working on it._

+Some teams will apply a stringent set of requirements for marking a Goal as "Ready".
+This usually revolves around requiring that Goals must be defined in a way that is _clear_, _testable_  and _feasible_ before you ask people to work on them.

+This idea of applying a stringent _Definition of Ready_ gets a lot of attention in the context of Scrum Methodology.
+There are many useful articles discussing the Definition of Ready, such as these by [Roman Pichler](http://www.romanpichler.com/blog/the-definition-of-ready/), [Scrum Blog Inc.](https://www.scruminc.com/definition-of-ready/), [Innolution](http://www.innolution.com/blog/definition-of-ready) and [System Agility](https://systemagility.com/2011/05/17/definition-of-ready/)

+#### Definition of In Progress

+_When a Goal is **In Progress**, that means the goal is actively being worked on.
+Goals that are In Progress will almost always have one or more assignees._

-_TODO: Address Definition of Ready (see https://github.com/ipfs/pm/issues/169)_
+#### Definition of Done

+_When a Goal is **Done**, that means the Goal is completed.
+No further action is necessary._

+Note: Goals that have been rejected by the maintainers, for example features that the maintainers decided not to implement or bugs that they could not reproduce, might show up as "done" in a pipeline because no further action is necessary -- the Goal has been addressed.

+#### When Goals are Blocked

+_We say a Goal is **Blocked** when the goal cannot proceed because something is preventing it from moving down the pipeline._

-#### Example
+### Example

-*TODO: Update this to reflect discussion in https://github.com/ipfs/pm/issues/165*

-***An example pipeline could have the following stages:***
+This is the Pipeline/Workflow we use for the [go-ipfs](https://github.com/ipfs/go-ipfs) Project.
+It uses the conventions described above and adds a status for *refining*, which means that the goal has been reviewed by the maintainers but it is not ready to be worked on (ie. the description needs clarification, etc.).

+You can see the go-ipfs pipeline in use as a waffle board at https://waffle.io/ipfs/go-ipfs

 ```
   ╭─────────────────────────────────── Pipeline ──────────────────────────────────────╮
   │────── 1. ────│──── 2. ───│─── 3. ──│────── 4. ─────│─── 5. ───│──── 6. ───│── 7. ─│
   │ Stages                                                                            │

                                                ╭────────────╮
-──> Future Work ──> Backlog ──> Ready ──> In Progress ──> Review ──> Release ──> Done ──>
+     ──> Inbox ──> Refining ──> Backlog ──> Ready ──> In Progress ──> Done ──>
-         │             │          │             │            │
+                    │             │            │            │
-         ╰─────────────╯          │             │            │
+                    ╰─────────────╯            │            │
-                                  ╰───────── Blocked ────────╯
+                                            Blocked ────────╯
-    Phases
-  │───────── Backlog ────────│──────────── In Progress ───────────│──── Complete ─────│
   ╰───────────────────────────────────────────────────────────────────────────────────╯
 ```

-1. Future Work - the goal is identified and being fleshed out.
-It is not ready to be carried out at this moment.
-2. Backlog - the goal is well defined but not planned to be carried out at this moment.
-3. Ready - the goal is planned to be carried out, waiting to be worked on.
-4. In Progress - the goal is actively being worked on, this moment.
-5. Review - the development of the goal is done, but a review needs to happen before it can be included in a release.
-6. Release - the goal is waiting to be inckuded in a an official release.
-7. Done - the goal is completed.
-No further action is necessary.

-* Blocked - the goal cannot proceed as something is preventing it to move down the pipeline.

 ## Roles